 - Who will be responsible for the care and upkeep of the animal, including feeding, health care and cleaning? - How will the animal be cared for on weekends and during service closure periods? - What physical space is available in the service?
-Is it adequate for that specific animal? - Are all educators and families happy with the decision to keep an animal at the service? - What time will be available throughout the day to care for the animal or will educators be asked to give up some personal time for this? - Are there any children or educators at your service who are allergic to, or have phobias of, animals? - What changes to your service's policies and procedures need to be considered?
-For example, your hand washing policy will need to be updated to include washing hands after having contact with the animal. - What are the health and safety risks?
+Is it adequate for that specific animal? - Are all educators and families happy with the decision to keep an animal at the service? - What time will be available throughout the day to care for the animal or will educators be asked to give up some personal time for this? - Are there any children or educators at your service who are allergic to, or have phobias of, animals?
+What changes to your service's policies and procedures need to be considered?
+For example, your hand washing - what changes to your service's poincies and procedures need to be considered.
+For example, your hand wash policy will need to be updated to include washing hands after having contact with the animal. - What are the health and safety risks?